alexwhoover/pi_voice_assistant/README.md

 class WakeWordDetector(ABC):
     @abstractmethod
-    def process(self, audio_data: np.ndarray) -> bool:
+    def process(self, audio_data):
         pass
     ...
 ```

-To change to a new provider, simply implement the relevent abstract class and swap it out in main.py.
+To change to a new provider, simply implement the relevent abstract class and replace the corresponding object in main.py.

 ### Areas for Improvement
 1. I would like to test performance on a fully offline implementation using tools like Vost, Whisper, and Ollama.
 Though, I suspect this would increase the lag between speaking and answering.